EVA Investors Have Opportunity to Lead Enviva Inc. Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-1, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enviva Inc. ("Enviva" or the "Company") (NYSE: EVA).
+8, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enviva Inc. ("Enviva" or the "Company") (NYSE: EVA).

 Class Period: February 21, 2019 – October 11, 2022